 The law in action

 Caroline was designated male when she was born.
-She had gender-reassignment surgery when she was in her 20s to reflect her female identity.
-Her new employer, having found out about the surgery, asks Caroline to use the men’s toilet instead of the women’s.
+She identifies as female.
+Her new employer asks Caroline to use the men’s toilet instead of the women’s.
 This is discrimination on the basis of gender identity.

-Francis identifies as male.
-His work colleagues continually refer to him as ‘her’ and ‘she’ despite him asking them to stop.
+Francis identifies as non-binary and likes to be called ‘they’.
+Their work colleagues continually refer to them as ‘her’ and ‘she’ despite Francis asking their colleagues to stop.
 The use of inappropriate pronouns is discriminatory and can cause humiliation and offence.
 Francis may be able to make a complaint of discrimination and offensive conduct on the basis of gender identity under the Act.

 Equal Opportunity Tasmania